Steerable but Not Decodable: Function Vectors Operate Beyond the Logit Lens: The Steerability--Decodability Inversion

-\textbf{Country\_capital} (Llama Base) is the most dramatic case: FV steering achieves $0.880$ accuracy at L4, while peak logit lens readability is only $0.056$ at L32---an 82-point gap.
-The FV injects task information at a very early layer, and the model uses its remaining 28 layers to process this perturbation into a correct output, but at no intermediate point does the model's own unembedding detect the answer.
+The gap is \textbf{universally negative}: FV steering accuracy meets or exceeds logit-lens top-10 accuracy for every task on every model, with gaps as large as $-0.91$ (\texttt{first\_letter} on Llama IT: FV 0.960, logit lens 0.047) and $-0.82$ (\texttt{country\_capital} on Llama Base: FV 0.880, logit lens 0.056). \texttt{country\_capital} on Llama Base is the most dramatic case: FV injection at L4 produces 0.880 accuracy, while peak logit-lens readability is 0.056 at L32.
+The FV injects task information at a very early layer; the model's remaining 28 layers process this perturbation into the correct output, but at no intermediate point does the model's own unembedding detect the answer.
+The full per-task comparison across all 6 models is in Appendix~\ref{app:figures} (Figure~\ref{fig:readability_all}).

-\textbf{First\_letter} exemplifies the pattern across models: peak logit lens accuracy is near zero on all layers and most models, yet FV steering achieves $0.358$--$0.960$.
-Interestingly, first\_letter is the one task where FV vocabulary projection is partially coherent (task-relevant fraction $\sim 0.82$): the FV projects to single-character tokens, suggesting it captures something about the ``character extraction'' operation even though the logit lens cannot detect the specific correct letter at intermediate layers.

-\textbf{FV vocabulary projection confirms the instruction interpretation.} Even for tasks where FV steering accuracy exceeds $0.90$ (past\_tense, plural, english\_spanish), projecting the FV through $W_U$ produces \emph{incoherent} token distributions: top-50 tokens include garbage like \texttt{deo}, \texttt{aber}, \texttt{aday}, \texttt{oman} with correct output fractions near zero.
-If the FV were an ``answer direction'' pushing the residual stream toward specific output tokens, it should project to those tokens.
+\paragraph{FV vocabulary projection confirms the instruction interpretation.} Even for tasks where FV steering exceeds 0.90 (\texttt{past\_tense}, \texttt{plural}, \texttt{english\_spanish}), projecting the FV through $W_U$ produces \emph{incoherent} token distributions: top-50 tokens include garbage like \texttt{deo}, \texttt{aber}, \texttt{aday}, \texttt{oman} with correct-output fractions near zero (mean across models 0.003--0.035).
+If the FV were an ``answer direction'' pushing the residual stream toward specific output tokens, it would project to those tokens.
 It does not.
-This is the strongest evidence that FVs encode \emph{computational instructions}---perturbations that redirect the model's processing pipeline---rather than answer vectors.
+The one partial exception is \texttt{first\_letter}: its FV projects to single-character tokens (task-relevant fraction $\sim$0.82 on Llama Base) but not to the correct specific letters---suggesting it captures the ``character extraction'' operation even though the logit lens cannot detect the specific correct letter at any layer.
+This replicates and extends the six-task observation of \citet{todd2024function} to a 12-task, 6-model battery and confirms FVs encode \emph{computational instructions}---perturbations that redirect the model's processing pipeline---rather than \emph{answer vectors}.